Uehwan/Uehwan.github.io/_posts/2024-01-29-open-positions-eng.md

 ##### What research topics are you working on?
 - We are currently woring on the following four topics.
   - Robot AI: semantic simultaneous localization and mapping & general-purpose navigation
-  - Tiny machine learning: efficient model design for edge and mobile devices
+  - - Robot manipulation: high-level task planning and robust manipulation
   - Collaborative AI: multi-agent based unified visual intelligence
   - Self-evolving AI: zero-shot change detection & incremental classification or detection